leellismith/RacingLine/README.md

 8. Test Website.
 9. Deploy Website.

 ## Features

-### Which features do I want to use in my design?

-The features be looking add a header with a navigation bar which will be followed by a section and then footer with links to social media websites.

-The website will include Home page with text and details about the track followed by a Gallery with a selection of images then a Book Now page with prices and a easy to book now form with a map and a where to find us, opening times and contact us details.
+The website will include features such as Home page with text and details about the track followed by a Gallery with a selection of images then a Book Now page with prices and a easy to book now form with a map and a where to find us, opening times and contact us details and lastly a footer with links to social media websites which will enclose icons and you will be able to go through these pages with a navigation bar at the top of the page.

-## Structure For The Project

-### How will the information be structured and logically grouped?
+## Future Features

+* Login Option.
+* Leaderboard Page.
+* Memebership Page.
+* Compition Page.
+* Food and Drinks Page.
+* Add Video Content (Live stream of the track).
+* Downloadable Health and Safety Form.
+* Options To Buy Equitment.
+* Testimonials section
+* Dark Mode

+## Typography and Color Scheme

+The site will use the font of ROBOTO throughout the website as it has many different styles.

+The Color Scheme will include 3 main HEX colours -

+* #008AE7 - Light Blue
+* #01375E - Dark Blue
+* #FDFDFD - White

+With 2 additional HEX colours -

+* #464545 - Dark Gray
+* #BB0202 - Red

+These colours work well together and will make the website clear and visually appealing.

+## Wireframes